Super delicious, fluffy, nutty, chocolatey mess thats so traditional at Christmas time!

 - Separate 2/3 of the mixture into 2 separate bowls (for colouring) and pour the remaining 1/3 (white colour) into a baking paper lined container to set.

-- Place 1/4 of a small beetroot into the Thermomix and blend 3 Sec/Speed 7.
+- Juice Method: Place 1/4 of a small beetroot or dragonfruit into the Thermomix and blend 3 Sec/Speed 7.
 Scrape down the sides of the bowl and add 2 tsp water.
+(No need to add water if using the dragonfruit.)
 Give a quick whiz to combine, then strain the juice into a bowl.
 Add 1 Tbsp of the juice to the marshmallows and fold through.
 Then pour into a baking paper lined container to set.

 - Fold through the liquid chlorophyll and pour into a baking paper lined container to set.